Brain Fog and Cognitive Dysfunction in Lyme Disease

 Early recognition and targeted support can reduce long-term impact and improve quality of life.

-In most patients, brain fog in Lyme disease is not permanent.
-Cognitive symptoms are typically functional and often improve with time and appropriate care.
+In most patients, cognitive dysfunction from Lyme disease is not permanent.
+Symptoms are typically functional and often improve with time and appropriate care.

 Can Lyme disease cause attention and memory problems even after treatment?